NHQ/kung-foo-wizards/open-source.md

 [link]()

 ##Secret Synthesizer
-Use programming and math to make music/audio [Synth.fm](http://secret.synth.fm)
+Use programming and math to make music/audio (work in progress) [Synth.fm](http://secret.synth.fm)